liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-using-developer-mode-with-themes.markdown

 server's bundle and add the following line:

     include-and-override=portal.developer.properties

 `portal-developer.properties` provides the majority of the settings you'll need for smooth development.
 To disable the cache for FreeMarker templates, you must update the System Setting covered in the next section.

-### Configuring FreeMarker System Settings [](id=configuring-freemarker-system-settings)
+## Configuring FreeMarker System Settings [](id=configuring-freemarker-system-settings)

 FreeMarker Templates for themes and web content are cached by default.
-Therefore, any changes you make to your FreeMarker theme templates won't show up immediately.
+Therefore, any changes you make to your FreeMarker theme templates aren't immediately displayed.
 You can change this behavior through System Settings.
-Follow these steps to update the system setting:
+Follow these
+steps:

 1. Open the Control Panel and go to *Configuration* &rarr; *System Settings*.